Heroin overdose: FAQs

 If you are staying with us at Cassiobury Court, you’ll be taking part in lots of mindful therapy activities as part of your treatment, so it is important to pack accordingly.
 Bring comfortable clothing, lounge and nightwear, and comfortable shoes.

 You will be able to bring your own toiletries but ensure that they do not contain alcohol.
-We also recommend bringing photos of family and friends and other items to make you feel relaxed, motivated and at home such as phones, gaming devices, laptops, and tablets.
+We also recommend bringing photos of family and friends and other items to make you feel relaxed.

 Can I purchase any medicines?